mattragoza/BIOST2041/data-analysis-5/contingency_tables.md

 The next question that we will investigate is whether there is a relationship between mammography experience and family history of breast cancer.
-A two-way table summarizing the relationship between these variables numerically is shown in Table 2.
+A contingency table summarizing the relationship between these variables numerically is shown in Table 2.
 The relationship is shown graphically as stacked bar plots of relative frequencies in Figure 2.